esmf-org/esmf/src/addon/ESMX/README.md

       TestTawasLumo:
         dir: path/to/test/data

-In this example two components are built into `esmx` explicitly.
+In this example two components are built into `esmx_app` explicitly.
 (Read about dynamic loading of components from shared objects at run-time later.)

 Each component is given a name, here `TaWaS` and `Lumo`, respectively.
-Components will be referenced by this *component-name* in the run-time configuration (esmxRun.config) discussed below.
+Components will be referenced by this *component-name* in the run-time configuration (esmxRun.yaml) discussed below.
 Component names are case-sensitive.

 Build options for ESMX are defined using [YAML](https://yaml.org/) syntax.